 Length of Projections

-Projections of accumulated deficiencies shall be run for as many future years as needed so that no materially greater reserve value would result from longer projection periods.
+Projections of accumulated deficiencies shall be run for as many future years as needed so that no obligations remain at the end of the projection periods.
+Company can choose to run a shorter projection period but not shorter than 20 years and include the present value of the terminal benefits and expenses in the accumulated deficiency calculation.

 Interest Maintenance Reserve (IMR)